donnatchris/FDF-42/readme.md

 It uses an error term to decide whether to move vertically, horizontally, or diagonally.
 This minimizes distortion and ensures smooth and connected lines, making it an essential tool in computer graphics.

+The Bresenham algorithm draws a line between two points by taking their coordinates (x0, y0) and (x1, y1) as parameters.
+To connect multiple points, simply call the function for each pair of points you want to link.

 A simple iteration could be (without handling colors):

 	#include <stdio.h>